 Please be aware that the coverage made available hereunder may be prohibited or unadvisable in certain countries.
-GuideStone may be able to provide some general information or assistance in this regard, but GuideStone is not in a position to provide legal advice to employers or employees in such countries.
+GuideStone may be able to provide some general information or assistance in this regard, but GuideStone is not in a Jyers o Property of Children C position to provide legal advice to employers or employees in such countries.